Deep Dive

 1. AVS Mainnet & Four-Layer Architecture (November 2024)

-Overview: This update launched Chainbase's Active Validator Service (AVS) as a live, decentralized network.
-It shifts data processing from a centralized service to a network secured by independent operators, making the system more reliable and tamper-resistant.
+Overview: This major upgrade launched Chainbase's Active Validator Service (AVS) on EigenLayer, creating a decentralized backbone for data computation.
+It shifts critical processing tasks to a network of independent operators, making the system more robust and trustworthy for applications.

 (Source)